kalisio/crisis/tools/README.md

 ### `EventLogsArchiving_MongoAtlas`

 This script is a MongoDB Stitch Function to be used for event logs archiving, please follow this [link](https://docs.google.com/document/d/1h4LC6dWelImEHPQCMaksNwGh1lwlct9ncjSTL6_-vYA/edit?usp=sharing) for more information.

+### Exporting application users

+mongoexport --uri mongodb+srv://<LOGIN>:<PASSWORD>@URL/aktnmap --collection users --fields "email" --type csv --out aktnmap-users.csv

+**Take care to use the same version of mongoexport than your DB server otherwise it might raise an error like `Failed to parse: xxx`**